Augusta University Health System apologizes after losing COVID-19 tests

 “No, no, I have no idea,” Roberts said.
 “Did I have it?
 I don’t know.
 Do I still have it?
 I don’t know.
 I’m just floored, absolutely floored.”

-Christen Engle, associate vice president for communications at AU, said by phone that their lab capacity made it difficult to keep up with the 12,000 tests issued in the past two weeks.
+Christen Engel, associate vice president for communications at AU, said by phone lab capacity in Atlanta made it difficult to keep up with the 12,000 tests issued in the past two weeks.

 “These labs are running at capacity that they’ve never run at before,” she said.

-“Thirty of those samples got lost somewhere between the testing site and the processing at the lab,” said Engle.
+“Thirty of those samples got lost somewhere between the testing site and the processing at the lab,” said Engel.

-On the first weekend of May, AU brought in additional staff to contact 2,000 people with their test results.
-Engle said 2,200 people were still waiting for results.
-As for the 30 who had their samples lost, Engle said they were being contacted and told to get a re-swab at one of AU’s drive-thru sites and the results would be expedited.
+On the first weekend of May, additional staff was brought in to contact 2,000 people with their test results.
+Engel said 2,200 people were still waiting for results who were tested between April 29 and May 3.
+As for the 30 who had their samples lost, Engel said they were being contacted and told to get a re-swab at one of AU’s drive-thru sites and the results would be expedited.

-“We want to apologize for the inconvenience,” Engle said over the phone.
+“We want to apologize for the inconvenience,” Engel said over the phone.

-To prevent further delays, AU re-opened their Atlanta lab and plan to open a second lab in Atlanta with more capacity for the tests.
+To prevent further delays, AU said lab capacity is being expanded in Atlanta with more capacity for the tests.

-“The people that are getting tested now, we don’t expect a delay beyond the 72 hours which it normally takes,” said Engle.
+“The people that are getting tested now, we don’t expect a delay beyond the 72 hours which it normally takes,” said Engel.

 As for Roberts, she said it would have been nice to be contacted by AU and told sooner that her results were lost.
 She is also upset over not knowing whether she had the virus.